polyglotdev/udemy-docker-mastery/Docker.md

 - `--network-alias`: add an alias to a container's hostname
 - `--link`: legacy way to connect containers
 - `Docker0`: default virtual network

+## Docker Networks: DNS

+- Understand how DNS is the key to easy inter-container comms
+- See how it works by default with custom networks
+- Learn how to use `--link` to enable DNS round robin style discovery

+### Forget IPs, use DNS

+- Containers should use FQDN (Fully Qualified Domain Name) to talk to each other
+- Its too dynamic to try and manage IPs for containers
+- Docker daemon has a built-in DNS server for containers on the same network